 Mercury Prize 2020: Who’s in the running?

-This year’s shortlist for the Mercury Prize has been revealed and it includes a number of returning nominees.
+This year’s shortlist for the Mercury Prize includes a number of returning nominees.

 Stormzy, Laura Marling and Michael Kiwanuka have all secured nods in previous years.